Educators

 Emily Muller-Cary grew up in the Pendleton schools, studying violin first with Shirlene McMichael, later with Lee Friese, Dr. Lisa Robertson, and Dr. Phillip Baldwin.
 She began accompanying the Pendleton High School and Blue Mountain Community College choirs while in high school, and went on to study voice as well.
 Muller-Cary graduated from Pendleton High School and earned a Bachelor of Science Degree in Music from Eastern Oregon University, a Master of Arts in Music Performance with emphases in voice, piano, and violin/viola from Eastern Washington University, and a Masters of Education in curriculum development and Instruction from Montana State University.
 Muller-Cary returned to the Pendleton area in 2007 to teach orchestra and strings in the schools, and now teaches high school choir as well.
 She also continues as the principal Viola in the Oregon East Symphony, in which she has played since age 11.

-Viet Block - Conductor, Preludes; Teacher, Symphony Strings; Coach, Raising the Bar; Coach, OES Youth Orchestra
+Viet Block - Teacher, Symphony Strings; Coach, Raising the Bar; Coach, OES Youth Orchestra

-Beyond the standard repertoire, Block can be heard on numerous albums and recording projects, such as such as Jacob Miller’s (NBC’s “The Voice” 2020) singles “Cut My Teeth” & “St. Mary’s Gospel Choir” from his album This New Home, Stelth Ulvang’s (The Lumineers) solo album And as Always; The Infinite Cosmos, Joe Kye’s album Migrants, and Cody ChesnuTT’s live studio session of his song “Chips Down (In No Landfill)” for NPR Music.
-An advocate of new music, she has performed works for Cascadia Composers (a chapter of the National Association of Composers, USA) and premiered Horse Notations, a chamber work by Raven Chacon.
+Beyond the standard repertoire, Việt enjoys the latest music in the concert hall and studio.
+Block took part in the premiere performances of Pulitzer Prize winner Raven Chacon’s Horse Notations and Ryan Carter’s Concerto Molto Grosso (for audience and orchestra).
+She can be heard on numerous recordings, such as Jacob Miller’s (NBC’s “The Voice” 2020) singles “Cut My Teeth” & “St. Mary’s Gospel Choir”, Stelth Ulvang’s (The Lumineers) solo album And as Always; The Infinite Cosmos, Ural Thomas and The Pain album The Right Time, and Cody ChesnuTT’s live session of “Chips Down (In No Landfill)” for opbmusic.

-Viet also finds fulfillment in teaching, and is delighted to engage with students through the Oregon East Symphony’s string education programs and her private studio.
-Block’s own studies began at the age of six, as a pupil of Ruth Petrasso.
-Other commendable teachers include Carol Sindell, protégé to the great violinists of the 20th century (Jascha Heifetz, Josef Gingold, Ivan Galamian); Dr. Tomas Cotik, critically acclaimed soloist and Naxos recording artist; Adam LaMotte; and cellist Hamilton Cheifetz, mentor and chamber music coach.
-Viet earned a Master’s degree in performance from Portland State University’s College of the Arts, School of Music in 2018, as a recipient of the David E. Wedge Music Scholarship.
+Block is delighted to engage with the next generation of musicians through her private studio and the Oregon East Symphony’s education programs.
+Her own musical journey began at the age of six, as a pupil of Ruth Petrasso.
+Other commendable teachers include Carol Sindell, protégé to the great violinists of the 20th century (Jascha Heifetz, Josef Gingold, Ivan Galamian); Dr. Tomás Cotik, acclaimed soloist and Naxos recording artist; and chamber coach Hamilton Cheifetz.
+Block earned a master's degree in performance from Portland State University’s School of Music in 2018, as a recipient of the David E. Wedge Music Scholarship.
+Việt continues to refine her craft under the tutelage of Chicago Symphony Orchestra violinist Cornelius Chiu.

-Emma Norquist - Teacher, Symphony Strings; Coach, Preludes
+Emma Norquist - Conductor, Preludes; Teacher, Symphony Strings

 Emma Norquist, formerly Emma Anderton, has a deep love of Pendleton’s local musical programs.
 Emma learned how to play the violin in the local elementary strings program when she was in fourth grade and continued playing all through her school years at Pendleton.
 Growing up, especially in fourth and fifth grade, her family could not afford private instruction in any instrument, so being able to learn to play the violin in the elementary strings program was a huge blessing to her and her family because Emma always loved music and wanted to learn an instrument.
 Kind teachers and generous family friends helped Emma to continue her music education by letting her borrow school instruments and by even giving her a violin.
 In high school, Emma had the opportunity to teach her own group of fourth grade violinists in the elementary strings program.
 It was in doing this that she realized that she enjoys teaching.
 She saved her own money so that she could pay for private lessons in high school under the tutelage of Dr. Lisa Robertson.
 She also got to play with the Oregon East Symphony in high school in the first and second violin sections.